Our Environmental and Social Management Policy for Financing and Investment Activity

 The destruction of forests causes many problems, such as reducing biodiversity, destabilizing ecosystems, lowering water source cultivation functions, and degrading the ability to store carbon dioxide.
 DBJ takes a cautious approach to evaluating loans and investments for businesses involved in lumber production, making sure the business in question does not engage in illegal logging or cause trouble with indigenous peoples and local communities.

-When coal mining is not properly managed, hazardous waste emitted from coal mines can impact ecosystems, and coal mine cave-ins and other accidents can lead to death, from the perspectives of environmental and social considerations, respectively.
-DBJ refuses to provide investments and loans to new coal mining businesses that plan on mountaintop removal (MTR), a particularly destructive method of mining coal.
+When coal mining is not properly managed, hazardous waste emitted from coal mines can impact ecosystems, and coal mine cave-ins and other accidents can lead to deaths, from the perspectives of environmental and social considerations, respectively.
+DBJ takes a conservative approach to decisions for investments and loans for coal mining projects, verifying whether environmental and social considerations are taken into account.
+DBJ refuses to provide investments and loans to new coal mining businesses and coal mining businesses that plan to practice mountaintop removal (MTR), a particularly destructive method of mining coal.

 Oil and gas

 Oil and gas are essential sources of energy for society and our daily lives, but it is necessary to consider the impact on climate change of greenhouse gases emissions from such fossil fuels.
 The extraction of oil and gas has hitherto led to incidents of ocean and river pollution caused by spills of oil and gas, human rights abuses among indigenous peoples, and other potential negative impacts on the environment and society.
 It is therefore important to adequately consider whether such businesses have impacted the environment or caused problems for indigenous peoples and local communities.
-DBJ takes a cautious stance on evaluating investments and loans for oil and gas development projects and oil sand projects in the Arctic Circle (which runs at 66 degrees 33 minutes north latitude), a region that requires additional consideration for protecting rare species and respecting the lifestyles of indigenous people therein, while paying due attention to environmental and social considerations.
+DBJ takes a cautious stance when evaluating investments and loans for any oil and gas development projects, oil sands projects, shale oil and gas development projects, and pipeline projects located in the Arctic Circle (which runs at 66 degrees 33 minutes north latitude), a region that requires additional consideration for protecting rare species and respecting the lifestyles of indigenous people therein, while paying due attention to environmental and social considerations.

 Large-scale hydroelectric power